River Herring & Eel Survey

 Participants in the survey are asked to commit to surveying a local waterway from mid-March through mid-May.
 The survey protocol involves visiting a neighborhood river or stream and spending 15 minutes looking for river herring or signs of their presence.
 The visits can occur daily, weekly or as often as possible.
 All data is good data – the more trained eyes we have on the water, the better!
 Observations and information from the survey visit are then submitted through an easy-to-use on-line application on your computer or mobile device and automatically becomes part of our study.
 The online app helps you to geo-locate your survey location and even submit photos.

-Regional River Herring & Eel Survey Trainings
+2024 River Herring & Eel Survey Resources

 Accessing the Survey 1-2-3 Mobile Field App